LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Experimental Results

 \subsection{Discovered Operators}

-In this section, we present experiments on datasets from contemporary symbolic regression benchmarks to evaluate the performance of the discovered operators.
-Since the LLM-designed operator incorporates several desirable characteristics of selection operators—including diversity-awareness and stage-awareness—it is referred to as Omni selection (Omni).
-The code for the Omni selection operator is provided in \Cref{sec: Analysis of Evolved Operator} of the supplementary material.
-We compare the performance of the LLM-generated selection operator against several expert-designed baselines, including automatic $\epsilon$-lexicase selection (AutoLex)~\citep{la2019probabilistic}, probabilistic lexicase selection (PLex)~\citep{ding2023probabilistic}, lexicase-like selection via diverse aggregation (DALex)~\citep{ni2024dalex}, $\epsilon$-lexicase selection with dynamic split (D-Split)~\citep{imai2024minimum}, random sampling with tournament selection (RDS-Tour)~\citep{geigerperformance}, complementary phenotype selection (CPS)~\citep{dolin2002opposites}, tournament selection with sizes 3 and 7~\citep{banzhaf1998genetic}, and Boltzmann selection with temperature scheduling (Boltzmann)~\citep{shojaee2025llmsr}.
-All of these operators were manually designed by domain experts.
+In this section, we present experiments on datasets from contemporary SR benchmarks to evaluate the performance of the discovered operators.
+Since the LLM-designed operator incorporates several desirable characteristics of selection operators—including diversity-awareness and dynamic selection pressure—it is referred to as Omni selection.
+The pseudocode for the Omni selection operator is provided in \Cref{alg:omni-selection}, and the full Python implementation is given in \Cref{lst:omni-selection} in the supplementary material.
+We focus on the operator with the best objective score on the meta-training tasks, with analysis of more operators in \Cref{sec: More Operators}.

 \textbf{Test Accuracy:} The results in \Cref{fig: r2} show that the LLM-generated selection operator outperforms the expert-designed baselines in terms of $R^2$ scores and achieves the best overall performance.
-A Wilcoxon signed-rank test with Benjamini--Hochberg correction is presented in \Cref{fig: p-value}.
+A Wilcoxon signed-rank test with Benjamini--Hochberg correction is presented in \Cref{fig: p-value}, and the detailed pairwise comparison results are provided in \Cref{tab:stats}.
+Detailed results on each dataset are reported in \Cref{tab:stats1} and \Cref{tab:stats2} in the supplementary material.
 These results demonstrate that the evolved Omni selection operator performs significantly better than existing expert-designed operators, many of which cannot be statistically distinguished from one another.
 This confirms that LLMs can effectively discover selection operators that surpass those created by domain experts.